EBelizor/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
-The companies new prototype the "MechaCar" is currently suffering from production issues.
-It is my job to perform a statistical analysis in order solve this prodcution issue by looking at possible adjustments that can be made for production.
+AutosRUs is a car manufacturing company that is working on a new prototype, the "MechaCar".
+The MechaCar is currently suffering from production issues, it is my job to find potential solutions that may allow the MechaCar to reach its previously advertised performance standards.
+To find potential solutions to our fuel efficiency issues I will perform statistical analysis on some variables in order solve this prodcution issue, by looking at possible adjustments that can be made to other factors in production.

 ## Linear Regression To Predict MPG